gravitational/teleport/rfd/0057-automatic-aws-server-discovery.md

 When rotating certs the `teleport join` command will fetch the OpenSSHCA and overwrite the existing file.

-### Including AWS Tags as Teleport labels

-The AWS tags on discovered EC2 instances will be included as Teleport labels on the discovered Nodes.

-In order to achieve this a helper resource named `DiscoveredServer` will be introduced with will store metadata about discovered nodes that was retrieved via the AWS API.

-When Teleport is installed and registers the EC2 instance, the Auth server will check for a corresponding `DiscoveredServer` resource by matching on `instance-id` and `account-id` labels.
-If there is a matching `DiscoveredServer`, it will create a `Server` resource using the metadata from the `DiscoveredServer` and ignore labels sent via heartbeat from the node.

 ## UX

 ### User has 1 account to discover servers on